belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 it's supposed to be really helpful.

-`RPE` Ok, nice on a resume, cool to brag during interview people or chat over a beer, but what does it actually do ?
+`RPE` Ok, it sounds nice on a resume, and probably cool to brag during interview people or chat over a beer, but is it more than just BS ?
+What does it actually do for you ?

-`DPL` Well, you need to isolate, pick a small a small enoug sub-systems, within your overall solution.
+`DPL` Well, it gaves you a framework or rather an inventory of a sort to think about the security of your app.
+As you said, it is daunting task, so you need to isolate, pick a small a small enoug sub-systems, within your overall solution.
 For the threat model to remain manageable, that is feasible within a projcet iteration sprint, and to be readable, understood by all.

+`RPE` OK, I'm on board now.
+Let's say how to use this Threat modeling.

 Identify the threats: STRIDE
 -------

-`DPL` first step : identifying the threats and this model provides a mnemonic acronym to list the diffents categories of threats.
+`DPL` first step : identifying the threats.
+To do so, this model provides a mnemonic acronym to list the diffents categories of threats.

-`RPE` Ok, so we have not time to cover that - it would complete separate talk.
-Let's be practical, look at one them.
-For instance, what R stands for ?
+`RPE` Ok, so we have no time to cover all of that - it would complete separate talk.
+Let's be practical, let's look at one them.
+For instance, what this R stands for ?

-`DPL` the threat behind that is user denial (example)
+`DPL` the threat behind that is *user* denial (example)

-`RPE` How to fix or mitigate the impact as they say ?
+`RPE` And how to fix or mitigate the impact as they say ?

-`DPL` Audit trails prooving without doubt cred used
+`DPL` *Audit trails* proving without doubt cred used

 Assess the risks: DREAD
 -------

+`RPE` OK, now I got what STRIDE is, but what about this other fancy acronym, DREAD ?

 `DPL` key aspect => assess the risk business wise. thus DREAD providing a classification scheme

-`RPE` Damage meaning how bad would an attack be?
+`RPE` By damage, you mean how bad would an attack would be on our business?
+Let's go through, briefly each of those letter.

 `DPL` Reproducibility - how easy is it to reproduce the attack?